redhat-nfvpe/container-perf-tools/README.md

 standalone-trafficgen containers.
 To build those containers one needs to go to the individual directory and run podman build.

 ### Building the container

-**Prerequisite:** A valid subscription manager registration is required to resolve some of the packages used by the containers.
-The yum process running inside the container will run using container mode and pass through the host's registration to allow resolving all the packages.
-If you attempt to build on a host without a valid subscription then some packages will not be able to install and the container build will fail.

 For example, to build the oslat container image:
 `podman build -t <your repo tag> -f Dockerfile-oslat .`